FahadHussain2020/MyLaravelProject/README.md

 ## TO DO Application with Service Repository Pattern Implementation For API Security And Well Structuring

+## IMPORTANT NOTE

+The complete project lies in master branch not in main.
+You can checkout to master to check the code base and can switch the banch from main to master on GITHUB.

+## IMPORTANT NOTE

 <!-- ## Things Involved ## -->

 1. Service Provider for dependancy injection of the service class via singleton implementation to create the instance for first time only and use that through out the application.